reinson/candlestick-pdf-report/readme.md

-# Crypto price report
+# Candlestick chart price report

-Fullstack web application for creating PDF price reports of cryptocurrencies.
+Fullstack web application for creating candlistick price reports in PDF format.

 ## How it works

-* Fetches historical prices from [CoinAPI.io](https://www.coinapi.io/).
+* Fetches historical prices of cryptocurrencies from [CoinAPI.io](https://www.coinapi.io/).
 * FE is based on [create-react-app](https://create-react-app.dev/)
 * Uses [D3](https://www.npmjs.com/package/d3) for creating a svg graph for the report.
 Candlestick chart is a modified version of a work shared in [this](https://observablehq.com/@d3/candlestick-chart) Observablehq notebook
 * [EJS](https://www.npmjs.com/package/ejs) for SSR of a template HTML